wrappedfi/wrapped_token_stacks/README.md

 * transfer

+This trait is defined in `ft-trait.clar`.

 # Token URI
 In addition to the standard metadata provided, an additional parameter has been added:

 * token-uri

 This parameter mimics the functionality found on the ERC721 standard.
 The expectation is that a token owner can set this to reference an external URI that contains extra metadata about the token (such as logos, agreements, or other documentation)

+This trait is defined in `metadata-uri-token-trait.clar`.

 # Token Restrictions